firefly-cpp/thumbnails-readme/README.md

 ## License

-This package is distributed under the MIT License.
-This license can be found online at <http://www.opensource.org/licenses/MIT>.
+This package is distributed under the BSD-3-Clause license.
+This license can be found online at <http://www.opensource.org/licenses/bsd-3-clause/>.

 ## Disclaimer